Do Medicare and Medicaid Pay for Assisted Living?

 Does Medicare Pay for Assisted Living?

-In most cases, Medicare will not pay for the cost of long-term care, including assisted living and nursing homes.
-Medicare will, however, cover your stay in a long-term-care facility for up to 100 days following a severe injury or major surgery.
-This is so you can receive skilled nursing care as part of physician-prescribed rehab.
-Any stay beyond 100 days must be on your own dime or paid through another means of financial assistance.
+Skilled Nursing Facilities (SNFs): Medicare will cover a stay in a skilled nursing facility for up to 100 days following a qualifying hospital stay of at least three days.
+This coverage applies only when skilled nursing care is required as part of physician-prescribed rehabilitation — not for long-term or custodial care.
+Any stay beyond 100 days must be paid out of pocket or through another means of financial assistance.

 Does Medicaid Pay for Assisted Living?